Last updated: 14 August 2026

 Is a 6-inch mattress enough for an adult?

-It can work for budget-conscious adults under roughly 70kg, students and guest rooms, but 8 inches is a safer everyday comfort choice for most adult body weights.
+It can work for budget-conscious, lighter-build adults, students and guest rooms, but 8 inches is a safer everyday comfort choice for most adult body weights.

 What is the best mattress thickness for couples?